SvenGroot/JumboCore/README.md

 It's only provided to preserve the history of the project, since this repository only contains the history of the port.
 There's no reason to try and use that version.

+I've also written [a series of blog posts](https://www.ookii.org/blog/Jumbo) about Jumbo's history and development, which you may find enlightening.

 Because this is a port of an older project, it mostly does not use any fancy new C# language features that were introduced after .Net Framework 4.0, and I'm sure the code could be improved in many ways.